 You’ll never be able to avoid all of the cannabinoid enthusiasts and evangelists in the world–the marketing for cannabinoids has been especially, um, aggressive lately.

-But this new research certainly suggests a strong link between tinnitus and cannabinoids.
+But this research certainly suggests a strong link between tinnitus and cannabinoids.
 So if you have tinnitus–or if you’re worried about tinnitus–it might be worth steering clear of cannabinoids if you can, no matter how many adverts for CBD oil you might come across.
-The link between cannabinoids and tinnitus symptoms has been pretty firmly established by the research, so it’s worth exercising a little caution.
+The link between cannabinoids and tinnitus symptoms is unclear at best, so it’s worth exercising a little caution.